-Regardless of whether you’re buying or selling BTC, you will always receive an automatic charge for any necessary fees.
-You will see a full write up off your transactions in digital and local currency in addition to the fees you’re being debited on the confirmation screen.
+Regardless of whether you’re buying or selling the digital currency BTC, you will always receive an automatic charge for any necessary fees.
+You will see a full write up of your transactions in digital and local currency in addition to the fees you’re being debited on the confirmation screen.

 How Much Money Does Coinbase Charge?

-The fees charged by Coinbase are pretty low.
-But they can add up, especially if you use the service often.
+The fees charged by Coinbase are pretty high.
+And they can add up, especially if you use the service often.
 You will see the buying and selling fees we described above.

 There may also be fixed and variable fees depending on the amount of the transaction.
 And when your purchases are smaller, there is a flat fee charged.